40thieves/final-year-project/src/05 - implementation/02 - data-collection.md

 However, this can become complicated when using prototyped method and non-prototyped methods.
 In locally declared functions the `this` keyword loses it's reference to the class - as it's technically not part of the class.
 Fortunately Javascript provides a way of mitigating this.
 The `bind` and `call` functions provide different systems for ensuring that the `this` keyword is bound to the desired reference.
 These are used in the wrapper package to maintain a consistent reference to the `this` keyword throughout the module.

+* Consistent style
+	* i.e. all code written in the same style

 ##### 4.2.2 Event Based Structure

 For the first iteration of the API wrapper, a procedural structure was adopted.
 For this structure, the module would be called procedurally, using a `getAlm` method, providing a list of DOIs and callback function.
 This would then bootstrap the module, call the API, process the results and call the callback when finished.
 This callback would be populated with the results, or if an error occurred, an error object.
 The follow example demonstrates this functionality.